-In addition to extending the contribution period to qualify for a full pension, and introducing reductions and increases applicable to pension rates, it also contains new measures primarily concerning family and conjugal benefits, and defines the timeline for progressive application of the new rules.
+In addition to extending the contribution period to qualify for a full pension, and introducing reductions and increases applicable to pension rates, it also contains new measures primarily concerning family

-A new decree introducing a range of modifications to the statutes (age limit, unpaid has been its Chairman and CEO since May 2007.

-leave entitlement to look after a child under eight, seniority clause to qualify for various benefits during retirement) was published in the Official Gazette of July 4, 2008.
+A new decree introducing a range of modifications to the statutes (age limit, unpaid leave entitlement to look after a child under eight, seniority clause to qualify for various benefits during retirement) was published in the Official Gazette of July 4, 2008.
 This decree will also remove age and nationality-based restrictions on hiring.